-On the same input, the cost of a deterministic algorithm is a fixed integer-it remains the same every time you execute the algorithm.
+On the same input, the cost of a deterministic algorithm is a fixed integer.

 The cost of a randomized algorithm, however, is a random variable.
-Even on the same input, the cost may change each time the algorithm is executed.
+Even on the same input, the cost may change every time the algorithm is executed.